-- Cancel is an asynchronous input.
+Cancel is an asynchronous input.
 Driver writers should take care in use of this function in their drivers, as the TPM could enter a state where it would process no commands.
-This case occurs if SW sends a Cancel, but fails to clear it.
-The TPM would cancel or complete the command and transition to Command Completion with a result.
-If SW completes that transaction and starts a new transaction without clearing Cancel, the TPM will check Cancel during Command Execution and likely cancel the next command as well.
-Driver writers should take care to send Command Cancel requests only when the TPM is in Command Execution state and to only clear the field when the TPM has exited Command Execution to avoid unexpected behavior. - 1.
-When the TPM is in the Command Execution state and TPM STS x.commandCancel is set to 1: - a.
+This case may occur if SW sends a Cancel, but fails to clear it.
+A TPM may be implemented such that it will continue to cancel commands or will complete the command and transition to Command Completion with a result.
+Alternatively, TPM's may be implemented so that they only cancel a single command.
+Driver writers should take care to send command Cancel requests only when the TPM is in Command Execution state and to only clear the field when the TPM has exited Command Execution to avoid unexpected behavior.

+- 1. When the TPM is in the Command Execution state and TPM STS x.commandCancel is set to 1: - a.
 The TPM MAY terminate command processing, - b.
 The TPM SHALL return a response and transition to the Command Completion state: - i.
 If the command is successfully completed, the TPM SHALL return the command response. - ii.
-If the command is terminated, the TPM SHALL return TPM RC CANCELED. - iii.
-The TPM SHALL complete the command or cancel it within TIMEOUT_B. - 2.
-When the TPM is in any state other than Command Execution, the TPM SHOULD ignore TPM_STS_x.commandCancel.
+If the command is terminated, the TPM SHALL return TPM_RC_CANCELED. - iii.
+The TPM SHALL complete the command or cancel it within TIMEOUT_B. - 1920 2.
+When the TPM is in any state other than Command Execution, the TPM SHOULD ignore TPM_STS_x.commandCancel. - 3.
+The TPM MAY ignore writes of 0.